How long can a credit card issuer take to resolve my billing error dispute?

 If you have an issue with a billing mistake on your credit card, you can file a dispute with your card issuer.
 A card issuer has to resolve this matter in a timely manner, adhering to the requirements of the Fair Credit Billing Act.
 There are penalties for not meeting deadlines.

-Before taking recourse to the dispute mechanism, see if you can sort out the matter with the merchant.
+However, before taking recourse to dispute with your issuer, see if you can sort out the matter with the merchant.
 That’s likely to provide a faster resolution to your issue.

 Contact me at firstname.lastname@example.org with your credit card-related questions.